 Compiles to disk a source file or a list of source files using a list of compiler flags.
 The Logtalk source file name extension (by default, .1gt) can be omitted.
 Source file paths can be absolute, relative to the current directory, or use library notation.
-This predicate can also be used to compile Prolog source files as Logtalk
+This predicate can also be used to compile Prolog source files as Logtalk source code.
+When no recognized Logtalk or Prolog extension is specified, the compiler tries first to append a Logtalk source file extension and then a Prolog source file extension.
+If that fails, the compiler tries to use the file name as-is.
+Compiler flags are represented as flag(value).
+For a description of the available compiler flags, please see the Compiler flags section in the User Manual.
+The recognized Logtalk and Prolog file extensions are defined in the backend adapter files.

-Note: This predicate does not load into memory the compiled source file.
+This predicate does not load into memory the compiled source file.
 If you want to both compile and load a source file, use instead the logtalk load/2 built-in predicate.

 When this predicate is called from the top-level interpreter, relative source file paths are resolved using the current working directory.
-When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a relative_to flag is passed).
+When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a relative to flag is passed).